“Why Haven’t You Been Married?” by Renée Piane

-- “I didn’t know this date was going to be like The Weakest Link or something!”
+- “I didn’t know this date was going to be a police interrogation or something!”
 Then, laugh it off.

 - “I believe that getting married is a sacred commitment and has no time clock.
 I can honestly say I wasn’t ready but I am now.”

-- “ Up until now, I have been career focused and desire to be with a man that has no judgment about me not being married.
+- “ Up until now, I have been career focused and desire to be with a man/woman that has no judgment about me not being married.
 So, I am still looking.”

-- “I want to get married when it feels right for me, and not be pressure by societal norms.”
+- “I want to get married when it feels right for me, and not be pressured by societal norms.”

 - “So, tell me what marriage means to you?”
-Shift the focus back on them by turning a question into a question.
+Shift the focus back to them by turning a question into a question.
 Change the subject and keep the topics light!
-Your dates follow your energy, so stay in your power girl!
+Your dates follow your energy, so stay in your power!

 You can always fend off questions with questions.
 It’s often the best way to deal with it.
 More importantly, stay calm and unaffected.
 You need to be fine with it because if you let them see it makes you squirm, then they will know that there is insecurity on your part and that healing needs to be done.
 Is there some sadness about this subject that triggers you?
 If you are so affected by it, then you need to ask yourself.
 “Is it ok that I’m still single?”
 When you are cool with it and people sense that they will just let it go.
 Trust me, I had to practice staying in my power and look at the blocks that stopped me from finding real love.
 Have you?
 We all need to take a deeper look if we get triggered.